 The ADHD Workbook for Kids: Helping Children Gain Self-Confidence, Social Skills, and Self-Control.
 Lawrence E. Shapiro.

 The ADHD Workbook for Kids offers a simple way to help children with ADHD learn these critical skills in just ten minutes a day.
-The workbook includes activities for children with ADHD to help them to learn how to handle everyday tasks, make friends, and build self-esteem.
+The workbook includes activities for children with ADHD to learn how to handle everyday tasks, make friends, and build self-esteem.
 It also gives strategies to help them to learn to overcome the most challenging aspects of the disorder.

 The ADHD Workbook for Parents: A Guide for Parents of Children Ages 2-12 with Attention-Deficit/Hyperactivity Disorder.
 Harvey C. Parker.